Student; EPM Executive Committee

 Environmental Policy and Management

-Katt is a first-year EPM student focusing on conservation management and climate change science and policy.
+Katt is a second-year EPM student focusing on conservation management and climate change science and policy.
 She is interested in collaborative conservation initiatives and bottom-up adaptive landscape management.
 Katt is particularly interested in traditional ecological knowledge and wildland fire management in California.
 Katt is proud to be a member of the EPM Executive Committee.

 Katt graduated SUNY New Paltz in 2014 with a B.S. in Geology.
 After earning her degree, she worked as an AmeriCorps volunteer and trail crew leader for a nonprofit conservation corps.
 Katt has experience leading a variety of land stewardship crews doing fuels reduction, invasive plant management, trail maintenance and habitat restoration and monitoring.
 As a property and logistics manager, Katt gained experience in structure and landscape maintenance, managing a fleet of vehicles and organizing logistics for up to 5 field crews at a time.